RESEARCH INTERESTS

 Job Market Paper of Dissertation, which won The Outstanding Dissertation Award for my field of Strategy and Runner-Up award in the INFORMS/Organization Science Dissertation Proposal Competition

-KEYWORDS: managerial cognition, contextual cognitive diversity, flexibility, commitment, automotive industry, technological change
+KEYWORDS: managerial cognition, evaluative divergence, flexibility, commitment, automotive industry, technological change

 Forecasting as a Problem of Cognitive Search: Experimental Evidence from Forecasting Tournaments in the Context of the Auto Industry